panoptic-labs/docs/docs/developers/V1.0/libraries/library.Constants.md

 ### SLOW_ORACLE_PERIOD
 Amount of observation indices to skip in between each observation for the "slow" oracle price.

-*Structured such that the minimum total observation time is 8 minutes on Ethereum (similar to internal median mode).*
+*Structured such that the minimum total observation time is 9 minutes on Ethereum.*

 ```solidity